 Twitter announce in March 2021 the end-of-life of Periscope.
-Periscope was used in the past years to post live streams on Twitter tweets.
-Videolinq is a Twitter partner and we are working to complete an integration with Twitter to better publish live streams from Videolinq to Twitter.
-Until this is completed customers are asked to use the method explained below to send live streams from Videolinq to Twitter:
+Periscope was used in past years to publish live streams on Twitter.
+There are two ways to publish live video from Videolinq to Twitter:

 Give the broadcast a name, add Twitter categories you want to advertise your broadcast on, and in the source field drop down and select "Create a new source".
 You can can customize your live stream features by expanding the other options on this page.